piersdeseilligny/betterfountain/README.md

 # Better fountain

-This is an extension for Visual Studio Code which allows you to write screenplays using the [fountain](https://fountain.io/) syntax quickly and efficiently. [(If you're already confused click here)](https://github.com/piersdeseilligny/betterfountain/blob/master/FAQ.md)
+This is an extension for Visual Studio Code which allows you to write screenplays using the [fountain](https://fountain.io/) syntax quickly and efficiently. [(If you're already confused click here)](https://github.com/piersdeseilligny/betterfountain/blob/master/FAQ.md).

+Unlike other screenwriting software (such as Final Draft) BetterFountain focuses on removing friction between you and the text - there's no page breaks, no large unintuitive menus and overlapping windows, no delays when you press "Enter" after having written some dialogue, no slow loading documents, none of that.
+Just text and a handfull of unintruding features which remove even more friction between the story in your head and a finished screenplay.

 [Install it here](https://marketplace.visualstudio.com/items?itemName=piersdeseilligny.betterfountain)